antonbabkin/reseng/nbs/nbd.md

 nbd.nb2mod('nbd.ipynb')
 ```

-Restart kernel, build again, but now using the module itself.
+To test, restart kernel, build again, but now using the module itself.

 ```{code-cell} ipython3
 :tags: []